-Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
-As such, Isebrook School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
+Whilst acknowledging the challenge of a pandemic it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
+As such, Isebrook School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 267 to 277 in KCSIE (2022).